jorgen99/smarthus/INSTALL.md

     sudo /etc/init.d/telldusd start

-Try turning on and off one of the configured devices:
+Try turning on and off one of the configured devices to see if it's working:

     tdtool --on <device_id_from_tellstick.conf>
     tdtool --off <device_id_from_tellstick.conf>